 Some of the links in this post may be affiliate links.

 There are so many beautiful and interesting Monstera species to grow.
 It’s not all about the ubiquitous Monstera deliciosa!
 If you’re looking for an easy to grow, less common Monstera species, give Monstera siltepecana a try.
-It’s a versatile AND easy to grow houseplant!
+Commonly known as Silver Monstera, it’s a versatile AND easy to grow houseplant!

 Monstera Siltepecana in Nature